-When notified that a deputy has arrested an individual for violation of 8 USC § 1326(a) or under the authority of a judicial warrant, the supervisor should determine whether it is appropriate to:
+When notified that a deputy has arrested an individual for violation of 8 USC § 1326(a), the supervisor should determine whether it is appropriate to:

 - (a) Transfer the person to federal authorities. - (b) Transfer the person to jail.

 413.6 FEDERAL REQUESTS FOR ASSISTANCE